jrpool/eslint/docs/rules/object-property-newline.md

 ### Multiline Properties

-The rule prohibits the colocation on any line of at least 1 character of one property specification with at least 1 character of any other property specification.
-For example, the rule prohibits
+The `always` string option prohibits the colocation on any line of at least 1 character of one property specification with at least 1 character of any other property specification.
+For example, the `always` option prohibits

 ```js
 const newObject = {a: [